 While the setup and basic use of the Drobo 5C makes it as easy as possible, there are some construction and support deficiencies that must be noted.
 Prior to our ownership and testing of the Drobo 5C, we also had previously utilized a Drobo 5D.
 The latter model was one of the first Thunderbolt-enabled, direct-attach storage solutions.
 After approximately one year of use, the Drobo 5D developed this incessant buzzing in the chassis that required putting a heavily weighted object on top of it to suppress the annoying sound.
 After the same period of use, our Drobo 5C is also exhibiting this same behavior.
 From a background noise perspective in an office setting, the buzz of the 5C is the loudest item in the room.
 Louder than a QNAP TS-1277 NAS with 6 hard drives and louder than a Threadripper-based system which uses air cooling.

 Shortly after our benchmark run and testing, the Drobo 5C started experiencing random “disk not ejected properly” events on our 2018 Mac mini.
 A ticket opened with Drobo support received a response in a timely manner.
 The technician was courteous but didn’t offer much assistance.
 The provided suggestions of “use a different USB port” and “uninstall the software” (with no mention of re-installation to monitor/manage health) didn’t add any value in resolving the issue.
+The root cause of this behavior was an impeding drive failure which was detected via SMART status when the failing disk was placed in a different enclosure.
 If your environment is noise-sensitive (i.e. podcasting, recording) or you’re using a Mac, the Drobo may not be a viable long-term option.

 From a setup perspective, Drobo did a fantastic job with the 5C.
 This is a solution that works incredibly well initially for general purpose bulk storage.
 For approximately $350 USD, you get a compact unit with 5 hot swap bays and simplified administration.
 While the tested performance doesn’t make the Drobo 5C ideal for intense, professional workloads, it serves its purpose well for general purpose storage.
 The integrated battery that protects data in the local cache during a power loss event is uncommon at this price point.